Timothy West: Screen

-Having spent years as a familiar face who never quite became a household name, West's big break came with the major television series, Edward the Seventh (1975), in which he played the title role from the age of twenty-three until the King's death; his real-life sons, Samuel and Joseph, played the sons of King Edward VII as children.
-His father Lockwood West also portrayed King Edward VII in 1972 in an episode of the LWT television drama series Upstairs, Downstairs.
-Other screen appearances have included Nicholas and Alexandra (1971), The Day of the Jackal (1973), The Thirty Nine Steps (1978), Masada (1981), Cry Freedom (1987) and Luc Besson's The Messenger: The Story of Joan of Arc (1999).
-In Richard Eyre's Iris (2001) he plays Maurice and his son Samuel West plays Maurice as a young man.
+Having spent years as a familiar face who never quite became a household name, West's big break came with the major television series Edward the Seventh (1975), in which he played the title role from age 23 until the King's death; his real-life sons, Samuel and Joseph, played the sons of the King as children.
+His father, Lockwood West, also portrayed King Edward VII in 1972 in an episode of the LWT television drama series Upstairs, Downstairs.
+Other screen appearances included Nicholas and Alexandra (1971), The Day of the Jackal (1973), The Thirty Nine Steps (1978), Masada (1981), Cry Freedom (1987) and Luc Besson's The Messenger: The Story of Joan of Arc (1999).
+In Richard Eyre's Iris (2001) he played Maurice and his son Samuel West played Maurice as a young man.

 West starred as patriarch Bradley Hardacre in Granada TV's satirical Northern super-soap Brass over three seasons (1982–1990).
-West appeared in the series Miss Marple in 1985 (in A Pocket Full of Rye as the notorious Rex Fortescue), and made a memorable appearance as Professor Furie in A Very Peculiar Practice in 1986.
+He appeared in the series Miss Marple in 1985 (in "A Pocket Full of Rye" as the notorious Rex Fortescue) and made an appearance as Professor Furie in A Very Peculiar Practice in 1986.
 In 1997, he played Gloucester in the BBC television production of King Lear, with Ian Holm as Lear.
 From 2001 to 2003, he played the grumpy and frequently volatile Andrew in the BBC drama series Bedtime.

-In 1989 West played Nigel in The Thames Television Sitcom After Henry alongside his real life wife Prunella Scales who played Sarah France.
-They appeared together in the episode Upstagers aired on 21 March 1989.
+In 1989, West played Nigel in the Thames Television sitcom After Henry alongside his real-life wife, Prunella Scales, who played Sarah France.
+They appeared together in the episode 'Upstagers', shown on 21 March 1989.

 At Christmas 2007, he joined Not Going Out as Geoffrey Adams.
-He reprised this role in two episodes of series three; Geoffrey Whitehead played the role in later seasons.
-In 2011, he appeared alongside John Simm and Jim Broadbent in BBC series Exile, written by BAFTA-winning Danny Brocklehurst.
+He reprised the role in two episodes of series three; Geoffrey Whitehead played the role in later seasons.
+In 2011, he appeared alongside John Simm and Jim Broadbent in the BBC series Exile, written by BAFTA-winning Danny Brocklehurst.

 In February 2013, West joined the cast of ITV soap Coronation Street, playing Eric Babbage.
 He joined the cast of EastEnders in 2013, playing Stan Carter from January 2014.
 He filmed his final scenes for EastEnders in February 2015.

-In 2019 he played Private Godfrey in Dad's Army: The Lost Episodes, a recreation of three missing episodes of the BBC comedy Dad's Army.
+In 2019, West played Private Godfrey in Dad's Army: The Lost Episodes, a recreation of three missing episodes of the BBC comedy Dad's Army.

+His final acting role was in the penultimate episode of the BBC daytime series Doctors, which was screened the day after his death.